-The Department of Oncology, incorporating the CRUK/MRC Oxford Institute for Radiation Oncology, was awarded a departmental Athena SWAN Bronze award in 2014 in recognition of its commitment to introduce organisational and cultural practices that promote gender equality, and of its efforts to improve the working environment for both men and women.
+The Department of Oncology, incorporating the CRUK/MRC Oxford Institute for Radiation Oncology, was awarded a departmental Athena SWAN Silver award in 2016 following a successful Bronze award in 2014, in recognition of its commitment to introduce organisational and cultural practices that promote gender equality, and of its efforts to improve the working environment for both men and women.

 Click on the hyperlinks below to view our successful Athena SWAN bronze and silver applications.